 I was first elected to the House of Commons for the new constituency of Sittingbourne and Sheppey in north Kent in May 1997.
 I had previously been a Labour borough councillor for Archway in the borough of Haringey in north London.
 I was re-elected in June 2001 and again in May 2005.
-I am not standing at the next General Election.
+I stood down in May, 2010.

 Before being elected as an MP, I was Director of The Computer Channel at BSkyB and travelled extensively throughout America from mid 1995 to research the internet and to assess its impact.